miguelgimenezgimenez/bi_assessment/README.md

 ## IMPORTANT NOTE!:

 Since I have done the authentication using a cookie with a sessionId, to allow the renewal of the token, I have had to do a hacky hotfix to make the api work in swagger(this code is in the refresh token file ).

+I haven't created a production environment, or deployed it , but have some experience doing it and can do it if necessary.

 I have commited the dotenv on purpose file so you can use the project without adding the variables.
 Also I have not created a production environment.